akmonengine/volt/README.md

 Volt does not directly implements Systems, but allows you to create Queries that you can use in your own specific tools.

 ### Query
-A Query is a search for the set of entities that possess (at minimum) the list of ComponentId provided.
+A Query is a search tool for the set of entities that possess (at least) the list of ComponentId provided.
 It is then possible to iterate over the result of this search within a System, in order to manipulate the Components.

 ### Archetype